pntso/ServiceNodes/README.md

 **Access your server and download the Pantos Service Node package:**

-`File will be shared via Telegram, please do not upload it anywhere and only transfer it via a safe connection e.g SFTP/SCP`
+`File will be shared via Telegram, please do not upload it anywhere and only transfer it via an encrypted connection e.g SFTP/SCP`

 **Install the Service Node package using the apt package manager (substitute VERSION and REVISION with the actual numbers):**